Open-Source-Contributors/.github/README.md

 ## License

 This community and its associated repositories are licensed under the terms of the [MIT License](LICENSE).
-See the [LICENSE.md](LICENSE) file for details.

 ---